 The engineering technician is versed in several disciplines including electrical, automated manufacturing, mechanical, and chemical, and also has a good working knowledge of computer systems.
 The Engineering Technology Program prepares students to be engineering technicians who are able to respond to the changing demands of "high tech" industries, who are able to communicate with both the production worker and the engineer, and who can "wear many hats."

 The Engineering Technology Program is attractive to those with specific career and educational goals that require diversity and to those who are unsure of their interests and/or abilities.
 Students may tailor a special program to meet specific educational and/or career goals which may include a unique career, job objectives, or a technology-oriented transfer program.
 While providing a quality education that prepares graduates for immediate employment, the program also enables graduates to transfer to baccalaureate programs at senior institutions.
 It is also attractive to those presently employed seeking skills enhancement and/or upward mobility.

-Common core course listings and definitions appear on page 51.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
-Refer to page 51 for a listing of courses that will satisfy elective requirements.
+Refer to page 50 for a listing of courses that will satisfy elective requirements.

-NOTE: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.
+Note: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.